software-tools-books/js4ds/_en/dataman.md

 ---
-permalink: "/en/data/"
+permalink: "/en/dataman/"
-title: "Providing Data"
+title: "Managing Data"
 questions:
 - "What formats are commonly used for small scientific datasets?"
 - "What are some of the strengths and weaknesses of those formats?"